 - Major illness or certain medical conditions, such as rapid weight loss or high blood pressure.

 - Having been born with a rare condition that causes high blood uric acid levels.
-People with Kelley-Seegmiller syndrome or Lesch-Nyhan syndrome have a partial or complete deficiency in an enzyme that helps to control uric acid levels.

 Symptoms of gout include:

 - Warmth, pain, swelling, and extreme tenderness in a joint, usually a big toe joint.
 The pain often starts during the night.
 It may get worse quickly, last for hours, and be so intense that even light pressure from a bedsheet is intolerable.

 - Very red or purplish skin around the affected joint.
 The joint may look infected.

 - Peeling and itching of the skin around the affected joint as the gout gets better.

 Gout can also affect the joints of the feet, ankles, knees, wrists, fingers, and elbows.

 Gout attacks can last a few days or many weeks before the pain goes away.